KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 - [ ] Add support for API to host also images and Json file on the cloud allowing for a full information retrieval from other devices;

-- [ ] Add real-time information about the quaity of the generated feature map to encurage users to explore more the environment;
+- [ ] Add real-time information about the quality of the generated feature map to encurage users to explore more the environment;

 - [ ] Add the option to save the pictures in a path choosen by the user and to show the pictures in the image gallery;